myhdl/myhdl/doc/source/manual/intro.rst

   >>> print a.max
   None
   >>> print len(a)
-  None
+  0

-As the instantiation was unconstrained, the *min* and *max* attributes are undefined, as is the bit width.
+As the instantiation was unconstrained, the *min* and *max* attributes are undefined.
+Likewise, the bit width is undefined, which is indicated by a return value ``0``.

 A constrained :class:`intbv` object is created as follows: